Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Gravitational waves

 Looking more closely at the spectrum, both spectra show the same power-law behavior at large scales ($\propto k^3$) and small scales ($\propto k^{-1}$), respectively.
 This wavenumber dependence agrees with the finding of Ref.~\cite{Hiramatsu:2013qaa} which adopted the initial fluctuations of a massless scalar field in the Minkowski space.
 However, we can see that the peak shifts toward lower frequencies, resulting in reduced GWs for the scale-invariant case.
 The difference can be attributed to the difference of ${\cal A}_3$.
 The peak frequency corresponds to the typical correlation length of the domain-wall network, and the GW emission depends on the total energy stored in the network as well as the curvature radius of domain walls.

 In Fig.~\ref{fig:spectrumGW_mod}, we show the spectrum of the efficiency parameter with respect to the wavenumber rescaled by ${\cal A}_3 k_{\cal H}$, which corresponds to the typical distance scale between domain walls.
 Note that we take account of the time-dependence of ${\cal A}_3$.
-We can see that at any given time, the spectrum around the peak frequency behaves almost the same without much dependence on the two initial conditions. {Choosing the data at $\tau = \tau_{\rm end}$, our results show $\tilde{\epsilon}_{\rm GW}$ to be
+We can see that at any given time, the spectrum around the peak frequency behaves almost the same without much dependence on the two initial conditions.
+Choosing the data at $\tau = \tau_{\rm end}$, our results show $\tilde{\epsilon}_{\rm GW}$ to be

 where the errors come from variations of $\Omega_{\rm GW}$ and ${\cal A}_3$ across realizations.
-These values are smaller than those of Ref.~\cite{Hiramatsu:2013qaa}.
-However, considering the difference in the method of evaluating the area parameter as well as the initial condition, it is not straightforward to compare our results with theirs.
-While we use the white noise initial fluctuations, Ref.~\cite{Hiramatsu:2013qaa} adopted fluctuations of a massless scalar field in the Minkowski space.
-Apart from the different initial conditions, our method tends to count the area of walls more than the reference.
-Specifically, Ref.~\cite{Hiramatsu:2013qaa} gives ${\cal A} \simeq 0.8\pm 0.1$, which would imply ${\cal A}_3 \simeq 1.6\pm 0.2$ in the non-relativistic approximation.
-On the other hand, we have ${\cal A}_3 \simeq 2$ for the white noise fluctuations, which makes our estimate of $\tilde{\epsilon}_{\rm GW}$ smaller by a factor of $1.6$.
-Given this difference in the estimate of the area parameter, our result for the white noise fluctuations is consistent with Ref.~\cite{Hiramatsu:2013qaa}, {although such a direct comparison may not be justified since different initial conditions are used.}} Therefore, our results show that by considering the dependence of the peak height and peak frequency of the GW spectrum on the area parameter, we can predict the gravitational wave spectrum independently of the time and nature of the initial fluctuations. {In particular, based on our results, we improve the estimate of the peak wavenumber given by Eq.~(\ref{eq:GWpeakfreq}) as follows
+Therefore, our results show that by considering the dependence of the peak height and peak frequency of the GW spectrum on the area parameter, we can predict the gravitational wave spectrum independently of the time and nature of the initial fluctuations.
+In particular, based on our results, we improve the estimate of the peak wavenumber given by Eq.~(\ref{eq:GWpeakfreq}) as follows

 under the scaling regime.
 The peak wavenumber (\ref{eq:GWpeakfreq_mod}) takes into account the area parameter dependence, which reflects the global structure of the domain-wall network.
-Note, however, that if ${\cal A}_3$ is much less than unity, e.g. due to dilution by secondary inflation, we expect this relationship to break down due to the limitation of causality. }
+Note, however, that if ${\cal A}_3$ is much less than unity, e.g. due to dilution by secondary inflation, we expect this relationship to break down due to the limitation of causality.